-- Shut off the water supply and disconnect the unit from the electrical mains (main switch/plug). - Remove the stand pipe in order let the water in the basin flow off. - Then remove the cover of the heater element as well as the knife holder from the basin. - Now the coarse dirt can be removed by hand. - Then check the waste water outlet for free passage and rinse the basin. - We recommend to clean the unit's surface with a suitable stainless steel cleaning detergent. - If necessary repeat the cleaning steps until all soiling's are removed. - After the cleaning process reinsert the stand pipe, the cover for the heater element and the knife holder. - Finally reconnect the unit to all supply pipes.
+- Shut off the water supply and disconnect the unit from the electrical mains (main switch/plug). - Remove the stand pipe in order let the water in the basin flow out. - Then remove the cover of the heater element as well as the knife holder from the basin. - Now the coarse dirt can be removed by hand. - Then check the waste water outlet for free passage and rinse the basin.